SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 differential equation is `f(u, h, p, t)` for not in-place computations, and `f(du, u, h, p, t)` for in-place computations.

-In this example we will solve [a model of breast cancer growth kinetics](http://www.nature.com/articles/srep02473):
+In this example, we will solve [a model of breast cancer growth kinetics](http://www.nature.com/articles/srep02473):

 ```math
 \begin{aligned}